docker/docs/docker-for-windows/troubleshoot.md

 ### inotify on shared drives does not work

 Currently, `inotify` does not work on Docker for Windows.
-This will become evident, for example, when when an application needs to read/write to a container across a mounted drive.
-This is a known issue that the team is working on.
-Below is a temporary workaround, and a link to the issue.
+This will become evident, for example, when an application needs to read/write to a container across a mounted drive.
+Instead of relying on filesystem inotify, we recommend using polling features for your framework or programming language.

 * **Workaround for nodemon and Node.js** - If you are using [nodemon](https://github.com/remy/nodemon) with  `Node.js`, try the fallback polling mode described here: [nodemon isn't restarting node